Ahmad Syafi'i Maarif: Views

-Adian Husaini, an Islamic scholar, considered Maarif a part of the Islamic liberalism movement, pointing to his studies under Fazlur Rahman Malik during his time at Chicago.
+Adian Husaini, an Islamic scholar, considered Maarif a part of the Islamic liberalism movement, pointing to his studies under Fazlur Rahman Malik during his time in Chicago.
 Maarif had been introduced to Rahman by Rais while studying in Ohio, and Maarif gained admission to Chicago partly through this connection.
-Prior to his Chicago studies, Maarif's views were described by himself as "the Islamic fundamentalism of Masyumi and Mawdudi".
+Before his Chicago studies, Maarif's views were described by himself as "the Islamic fundamentalism of Masyumi and Mawdudi".
 After his time in Chicago, Maarif became a critic of an Islamic state model for Indonesia.
 He considered efforts by Islamic scholars to build a state out of an institutional structure within the Quran as "intellectual laziness".
 After his return to Indonesia, he gave lectures and wrote articles on his new views on Islam.

 In an opinion piece dated 2 December 2016, he defended Basuki Tjahaja Purnama (more popularly known as Ahok), then-incumbent Governor of Jakarta, who was accused of blasphemy by some leading Muslims in Indonesia.
 He argued that Ahok did not insult Islam, in contrast to the viewpoint of most ulema who were members of the Indonesian Ulema Council.

 Personal life

 Maarif married Nurkhalifah on 9 February 1965.
-He was a cycling enthusiast, and a cook of Minangkabau cuisine by hobby.
+He was a cycling enthusiast and a cook of Minangkabau cuisine by hobby.

 Death

-Ahmad Syafi'i Maarif died on 27 May 2022 at Muhammadiyah Hospital in Sleman, Yogyakarta, four days before his 87th birthday.
+Ahmad Syafi'i Maarif died on 27 May 2022 at Muhammadiyah Hospital in Sleman, Yogyakarta.
 His death was due to a heart attack, which he had also experienced on 14 May 2022 and in March.
 He was buried on the same day in the afternoon at Husnul Khotimah cemetery in Kulon Progo Regency.
-Immediately following his burial, a number of people from across the country including prominent politicians visited his grave.
+Immediately following his burial, several people from across the country including prominent politicians visited his grave.